St. Louis to host ‘mega mass vaccination event’ Thursday and Friday

-ST. LOUIS — A mass vaccination event is scheduled for Thursday and Friday at St. Louis Community College-Forest Park.
+ST. LOUIS — The city health department will conduct its first "mega" vaccination event Thursday and Friday at St. Louis Community College-Forest Park.

-The Janssen COVID-19 vaccine from Johnson & Johnson will be distributed from 8 a.m. to 6 p.m. both days at 5600 Oakland Ave., according to an announcement from the city health department.
+In partnership with the Missouri National Guard, up to 3,000 doses of the Janssen COVID-19 vaccine from Johnson & Johnson will be distributed from 8 a.m. to 6 p.m. each day at 5600 Oakland Ave., according to an announcement from the city health department.

 Based on state guidelines, qualified residents include teachers, public health workers, those older than 65 and those with qualifying medical conditions.
 To see if you qualify, visit covidvaccine.mo.gov.